threefoldtech/threefold_hub/readme.md

 ## Overview

-The threefold chain contains a bridge module to move money from/to Binance Smart Chain (BSC).
+The threefold chain contains a bridge module to move TFT from/to Binance Smart Chain (BSC).
 It contains the following components:

 - A Gravity Smart Contract on BSC.
 This contract is per chain and it contains the BSC-side logic of bridging.
 - The threefold hub chain.
 A cosmos-based chain which can be run using `threefold_hubd start` after creating/copying the proper genesis file and modifying the proper config files depending on whether it's the first node on the chain or a joining validator.
 It can also be run using `cosmovisor` to allow automated updates.